If you want to cross off “

 Tired, but satisfied we climbed into the waiting shuttle – not before tipping the guide that accompanied us.

-If you’ve never seen a volcano up close, I highly recommend a visit to Pacaya Volcano.
+If you’ve never seen a volcano up close, I highly recommend a Pacaya Volcano hike.
 It’s accessible, inexpensive, and worth the trip.